EU-spin campaign blows up in Azerbaijan's face

 "Azerbaijan could take measures that are within its jurisdiction to ensure freedom and security of movement along the [Lachin] corridor," the EU foreign service told EUobserver.
 Baku's blockade was causing "significant distress" to local people, it added.

-The proposed op-ed didn't mention any of that, while depicting Azerbaijan, a draconic petro-dictatorship, as a haven for grass-roots eco-movements.
+But the proposed op-ed didn't mention any of that, while depicting Azerbaijan, a draconian petro-dictatorship, as a haven for grass-roots eco-movements.

 Azerbaijan president Ilham Aliyev has crushed genuine civil society at home.